Strive Masiyiwa: Philanthropy and humanitarian initiatives

 In January 2020 he paid for Zimbabwe's doctors to return to work after they struck to get paid.
 Masiyiwa agreed to pay each doctor a subsistence allowance of about $300 (£230) and provide them with transport to work, through a fund he set up.
 Most of the doctors on strike were earning less than $100 a month.

 Personal life

 Masiyiwa is a Christian.
-He is married; he and his wife have six children, and live in London, England.
+He is married to Tsitsi Masiyiwa and they have six children, and live in London, England.
 Masiyiwa owns two adjacent apartments atop the 29-storey Eldorado Tower at 300 Central Park in New York City, bought for US$24.5 million in 2016.

 In October 2024, Masiyiwa became the first black billionaire to enter the Sunday Times Rich List with a net worth of US$3.1 billion.

+In 2025, Masiyiwa was named by Time Magazine on its list of the World's 100 Most Influential People in AI.